CodeWithKyrian/chromadb-php/README.md

 ### Authentication

+ChromaDB supports multiple authentication methods.

+#### Self-Hosted (Static Token)

-ChromaDB supports static token-based authentication.
-To use it, you need to start the Chroma server passing the required environment variables as stated in the documentation.
-If you're using the docker image, you can pass in the environment variables using the `--env` flag or by using a `.env` file and for the docker-compose file, you can use the `env_file` option, or pass in the environment variables directly like so:
+For self-hosted instances, you can use static token-based authentication.
+You need to start the Chroma server passing the required environment variables as stated in the documentation.
+If you're using the docker image, you can pass in the environment variables using the `--env` flag or by using a `.env` file and for the docker-compose file, you can use the env_file option, or pass in the environment variables directly like so:

 ```yaml
 version: '3.9'